 The Committee on Student Affairs is a committee of students and faculty with the responsibility of developing and implementing policies pertaining to student life in relationship to the University.
 As a policy making body, the committee formulates regulations and procedures relating to student activities and organizations for approval by the Board of Trustees.
 As a policy implementing agency, the committee administers and applies such policies.
 Specific authorities and responsibilities of the committee include those set forth in the paragraph on Authority and Responsibility.

-The Committee on Student Affairs is to serve as an advisory committee to the Associated Students of the University of Utah and the Vice President of Student Affairs in matters pertaining to student life in relationship to the University.
+The Committee on Student Affairs is hereby established.
+It is to serve as an advisory committee to the Associated Students of the University of Utah and the Vice President for Student Affairs in matters pertaining to student life in relationship to the University.
 Specific authorities and responsibilities of the Committee include those set forth in the paragraph on Responsibility.

 Membership